 Equation [1] also indicates the information categories that homebuyers consume before they make a purchase decision.
 For properties near industrial sites, one important variable in the EnvQuality vector is individuals’ environmental risk perception associated with neighbouring industrial sites – which is further discussed in the following parts.

-Risk perception function
+Risk perception function with attention

+According to Gayer and Viscusi, individuals could formulate perception of environmental risks via both prior assessment (based on past knowledge) and disclosed information.
+They update their prior belief through a Bayesian learning process that results in perception expressed as:

+[2]

 I formulate the individuals’ perceptions of the environmental risks based on Gayer et al. (2000) and (Viscusi 1985).
 Assume that individuals have a prior assessment of the property’s environmental risk attribute, based on knowledge and past information.
 Through a Bayesian learning process, they update their prior belief, using disclosed information provided by the official environmental agency (in this case, the Environmental Protection Agency - EPA).
 Note that, the diffusion of information from the EPA within the local market through various channels can influence individuals’ perceptions even among those who have not read EPA documents.
 Subsequently, individuals have a risk perception expressed as:

 πp,q=ϕ0p+θ0qϕ0+θ0 [2]